 *These services are available for homes with city waste collection services.
 If your home is not serviced by city waste collection, contact your private hauler for more information regarding different waste services.

 - Natural Christmas trees: Remove all lights and decorations.
-Place at the curb on your regular collection day from January 3 – 27.
+Place at the curb on your regular collection day in January.
 Natural trees will be composted at the city’s composting facility.
 Fayette County residents without curbside city service can take their natural trees to the Haley Pike Waste Management Facility.
 The Kentucky Department of Fish & Wildlife Resources also has drop-off sites for natural Christmas trees at various locations Check the Fish & Wildlife website for locations.

 - Artificial Christmas trees: Those with city service can break down their artificial trees and place them next to your green trash cart at the curb on your regular collection day.
 Artificial trees in good condition can be donated to the Habitat for Humanity ReStore.
 Visit LexHabitat.org/ReStore for details.

 - String lights, rope lights, electric candles

 - Hand-held games

 Never place eWaste in the blue recycle cart.

 - Purchase items with less packaging and packaging that is recyclable in Lexington.

 - Use old newsprint, gift bags, and catalogs instead of purchasing new wrapping paper.